BeefWithPotato/Public-Health-Forum/README.md

 + **Active Users**: Some active users will be displayed here.
 If they are verified bt admin, the verified information will also be displayed.

 ### Dashboard
 + This page will display some personal information about the account.
 They can edit their personal information by using the **EDIT** button under the information and **SAVE** button to save changes.
+If user want to change their avatar image, they can use the **UPLOAD AVATAR** button and upload an image.
+Notice that since we will have some requirements on the avatar image, all the avatar images related functions are hardcoded for now and will be completed in Phase 2.
 + Under the buttons, there's a verification box.
 This box is for present some proofed information by admin.
 For users who want to be verified as a doctor or some other identity, they could upload certain documents to admin for verification.
 The whole functionality will be complete in Phase 2.

 + The user login history locates at the bottom of the page.
 For the **See more history** part, it will be complete in Phase 2.